Skeksis: skekUng

-The original skekUng costume on display at the Center for Puppetry Arts in Atlanta, Georgia, United States.

 Also known as the Garthim-Master or the second General, the counterpart to the urRu urIm the Healer.
 SkekUng serves as the main antagonist of the original 1982 film, where he succeeds skekSo as Skeksis Emperor after his death.

 He does not appear in the events of The Dark Crystal: Age of Resistance, although skekZok suggests recalling him to the castle as a "strong warrior" for their fight against the Gelfling.
 Being the second strongest of the Skeksis, he replaced skekVar as the General after his death.
 He had a bitter rivalry with skekSil, which culminated in a duel for supremacy.
 Though the other Skeksis admire his ferocity, his constant failure to capture the surviving Gelfling fails to evoke the respect of his subjects.
 He is suspicious of skekZok's loyalty, and is constantly fearing a challenge to his authority.

 In the novel, after the Chamberlain returns to the castle with a kidnapped Kira to be drained of her essence, and subsequently returns to his position of power, skekUng begins to spiral further into paranoia, plotting to murder skekTek and unleash his Garthim soldiers on every single form of life on Thra, to prevent the regeneration of the Gelfling population.

 When the Crystal was restored, skekUng was absorbed by urIm as they reverted into their original urSkek form UngIm, who leads the urSkeks back to their world.

 In the film, skekUng is performed by Dave Goelz and voiced by Michael Kilgarriff.